4

 2

 • I've checked out automation.
 It's not just expensive, it's horrendously expensive.
 Tens of thousands of dollars.
 1. I don't have power at the site.
 This means valves with latching solenoids, and a solar powered controller station.
 2. It means a LOT more pipe.
 3. It means I have to have sprinklers for each zone.
 Right now I move Aquazoom oscillating sprinklers as needed.
 I can adjust the position to compensate for wind.
 4. It's inflexible.
 With fixed sprinklers, a spot that gets less water gets less water every time.
 It's time consuming to reprogram.
-Aug 9, 2013 at 13:41
+Commented Aug 9, 2013 at 13:41

 • At present I do use drip irrigation.
 I have 12 zones of drip.
 7 of those are on the weekly cycle, the other 5 every two weeks.
 They account for about 5000 trees. *** I have 4 zones of overhead sprinklers.
 Non-uniformity is an issue, even with sprinklers on 4 foot spacing.
 One zone runs each night on an automated timer. *** I have one area 30 x 200 feet that gets watered with an oscillating sprinkler.
 It takes 12 moves.
-Aug 9, 2013 at 13:45
+Commented Aug 9, 2013 at 13:45

 1